 Do you have anything in particular that you do every day?

-You’re so passionate that it’s hard not to do it every day.
+You’re so passionate about it that it’s hard not to do it every day.

 You get the idea.

-You might be tentatively exploring options of what that could be.
+You might be tentatively exploring options for what that could be.

-You may be already working on them, tweaking and tinkering without completing until you feel ready to produce “perfect” work.
+You may already be working on them, tweaking and tinkering without completing them until you feel ready to produce “perfect” work.

 Your perfectionist tendency is getting in your way.
-Coupled with it is your self-doubt that comes with learning and mastering a new skill.
+Coupled with it is your own self-doubt, which comes with learning and mastering a new skill.

-If you find yourself in that situation, read on and find out how quantity can triumph over quality.
+If you find yourself in that situation, read on to find out how quantity can triumph over quality.